Learning Center

 The story of the Texas Interconnection is deeply rooted in the state’s history.

-Born from the cooperation of utilities during World War II to power defense industries, it evolved into a symbol of Texas’s desire for energy independence.
+Born from utilities’ cooperation during World War II to power defense industries, it evolved into a symbol of Texas’s desire for energy independence.

 A Unique Energy Marketplace